SynchronVM/SynchronVM/README.md

     - N-Version programming and selection?
   - Snapshot and recovery?
   - Sandboxes - isolation?
+    - Overwriting of memory - reading of memory I should not read.
 - What security mechanisms can we include?
   - IFC?
   - Firmware authenticity check.